Officials believe they have answered concerns over treatment facility

 Scott and Mitchell said no one will be admitted to the program in Anderson that has been convicted of a sex crime or violent offense.

-They said the residents will be confined to the property and walking or driving in the neighborhood would be prohibited.
+The residents will be confined to the property and walking or driving in the neighborhood would be prohibited, they said.

 Scott said there will be 50 cameras installed and a property line fence will be considered.

-Mitchell said Progress House has 92 men as residences in a four to six month program that includes counseling and life skills classes.
+Mitchell said Progress House has 92 men as residents in a four- to six-month program that includes counseling and life skills classes.

-He said once that program the men can apply to live in a residential unit for up to two years.
+Once that program ends, he said, the men can apply to live in a residential unit for up to two years.

 Mitchell said the success rate is 50% and that 60% of the men in the program are dealing with abuse of alcohol.